 Elderflowers come from the elder plant and have been used in cooking and as medicine for centuries.
 The flowers offer a floral flavor that has many different culinary applications.
 If you need to make a dessert or cocktail flavored with elderflower, try to find fresh elderflowers or grow your own.
-If these are not workable solutions for you, try one of the elderflower substitutes below.
+If these are not workable solutions, try one of the elderflower substitutes below.

 Your best bet: Make Your own elderflower infusion

 The most popular way to use elderflower is in the form of a cordial or syrup.
-Elderflower cordials are made by infusing the petals of the blossom in water or sugar syrup.
+Elderflower cordials are made by infusing the blossom’s petals in water or sugar syrup.
 The whole elderflower heads are covered with boiling water or sugar syrup and left overnight.
 If water is used, the infusion is strained and sugar is added.

 An elderflower cordial can be stored in the refrigerator for up to six weeks or simply frozen and thawed as needed.
 It is a good idea to keep it on hand for when elderflower heads or petals are not available.

-You can use the cordial to provide the elderflower flavor in a number of dishes including fruit pies, cakes, and beverages.
+You can use the cordial to provide the elderflower flavor in several dishes, including fruit pies, cakes, and beverages.
 Elderflower wine can also be placed into the category of infusions and can provide the desired flavor, thus making it an effective substitute in many applications.